 Expansion breeds challenges for retail energy marketers, whether moving into new markets or growing the local base.
-One of these challenges is managing contracted units for monthly- or daily-priced energy contracts across a large and growing customer base.
-Our upcoming Safari Version 5.0 streamlines the process of inputting monthly or daily energy contract volumes with the new Contract Volume Upload.
+One of these challenges is managing units for the monthly- or daily-priced retail energy contract across a large and growing customer base.
+Our upcoming Safari Version 5.0 streamlines the process of inputting monthly or daily retail energy contract volumes with the new Contract Volume Upload.

 This new import will allow our users to automatically import monthly and daily unit volumes for multiple customers, and for multiple pricing periods per customer, for all contracted units of all types.
 For example, the upload file can include both monthly contracted energy units and monthly contracted capacity units for the entire contracted period (e.g., one year) for a customer.
 Or users may use the import to set daily ‘critical day’ volumes for a group of natural gas customers under a specific utility.